-The ITACG was established at the National Counterterrorism Center (NCTC) to help the Department of Homeland Security (DHS), the Federal Bureau of Investigation (FBI), and other agencies produce federally coordinated, terrorism-related information products tailored to the needs of state, local, and tribal governments and private sector partners.
+The ITACG was created to help DHS, NCTC, FBI, and other agencies produce federally coordinated, terrorism-related information products tailored to the needs of state, local, and tribal governments and private sector partners.
 ITACG-coordinated products are then disseminated through existing federal agency channels.

 - The ITACG Detail, which is a team of analysts led by a senior intelligence officer (appointed by DHS) and composed of fire, investigative, tribal, law enforcement, and health first responders assigned to NCTC.